Man arrested after woman pushed in front of London bus

 - Police say the man jogged past the victim 15 minutes after the incident

-London (CNN)Police in London have arrested a man on suspicion of pushing a woman into the path of an oncoming bus while jogging.
+London (CNN)Police in London arrested a man on suspicion of pushing a woman into the path of an oncoming bus while jogging.

-The 41-year-old was arrested Thursday morning on suspicion of causing grievous bodily harm at an address in the affluent Chelsea area, a Metropolitan Police statement said.
-The suspect remains in custody.
+The 50-year-old was arrested Thursday morning on suspicion of causing grievous bodily harm at an address in the affluent Chelsea area, a Metropolitan Police statement said.
+Police have released the man after questioning him, though he remains under investigation.

 Video footage of the May 5 incident showed a male jogger knocking the 33-year-old woman onto the road as she walked across Putney Bridge, on the River Thames.

-Note: This story has been updated to reflect the latest information from police about the suspect's age.